Sukarth/faculty-scraper/README.md

 <center>

 An automated tool for extracting professor information from university faculty websites using AI-powered analysis via Google Gemini.
+Developed for the Aalto University Economics Department.

 </center>